2023 Adelaide International 2

 The 2023 Adelaide International 2 was a tennis tournament on the 2023 ATP Tour and 2023 WTA Tour.
 It was a combined ATP Tour 250 and WTA 500 tournament played on outdoor hard courts in Adelaide, South Australia, Australia.

-Due to the tournament's interim replacement of Sydney International in Sydney, New South Wales, which hosted the inaugural 2023 United Cup.
 This was the fourth edition of the tournament for the women and the third edition for the men.
 The tournament took place at the Memorial Drive Tennis Centre from 9–14 January 2023 and it followed from a week before the 2023 Adelaide International 1, a combined ATP Tour 250 and WTA 500 tournament, at the same venue.